andrewpublic/job-meercat/README.md

 This project begins on 11th May 2020.

-The following tasks are estimated to take 1 week each or less.
+The following section will be updated as sprints are completed.

-1. Planning, Design, Scope, Documentation
+In progress - Planning, Design, Scope, Documentation
-2. User Interface (early)
-3. Controller Logic
-4. Database Operations
-5. User accounts, authentication and authorisation
-6. Calendar/Time
-7. Notification System
-8. UI (Final)
-9. Code Cleanup
-10. Extra - Websocket Chatbox
-11. Extra - Github API
-12. Extra - Telstra Mobile API
-13. Extra - Google Maps API